RoganDawes/munifying/README.md

 Available Commands:
-  dump        Dump dongle memory utilizing secret HID++ command help        Help about any command info        Lists relevant information of first receiver found on USB pair        Pair new devices to first receiver found on USB
+  dump        Dump dongle memory utilizing secret HID++ command flash       Flash a firmware to a receiver (experimental) help        Help about any command info        Lists relevant information of first receiver found on USB pair        Pair new devices to first receiver found on USB